SreevalliManda/Enterprise-AI/QandA/QA1.md

 - Data confidence levels
 - Organizational policies
 Sensitive or uncertain responses should always be escalated.
 Define what’s acceptable vs. not acceptable for your context.

----

-## Additional Notes

-### Announcements
-- These are Core and Grow office hours focused on content.
-- Assignment office hours are held 1 hour later with a different link.
-- The Slido link for questions is in the announcements channel.
-- The team is very active on Slack — students are encouraged to post questions there.

----

-## Repeated Themes & Best Practices

 ### 1. Problem-First, Not Tool-First
 - Don’t be “tool-obsessed.”
 Focus on concepts.